yyutong/tp/docs/UserGuide.md

 4. For Windows user, double-click the file to start the app.
 For MacOS user, open your terminal and set the directory to be the same as UniSave, enter `java -jar UniSave.jar`.
 In a few seconds, you should see a GUI similar to the diagram below.
-Note how the app contains some sample data.<br>
+Note the app contains some sample data.<br>
    ![Ui](images/Ui.png)

 5. Type the command in the command box and press `Enter` to execute it.<br>